-In patients with mild-to-moderate hepatic impairment the recommended starting dose of losartan potassium tablets is 25 mg once daily.
-Losartan potassium tablets have not been studied in patients with severe hepatic impairment [see Use in Special Populations (8.8) and Clinical Pharmacology (12.3)].
+In patients with mild-to-moderate hepatic impairment the recommended starting dose of losartan potassium is 25 mg once daily.
+Losartan potassium has not been studied in patients with severe hepatic impairment [see Use in Special Populations (8.8) and Clinical Pharmacology (12.3)].